 Welcoming a new dog or pet into your home is a big deal!
 Adding any new pet to the family is exciting, but can also be stressful.
 I for one believe it’s important to research animals and breeds before deciding on the right dog (or pet) because they each have different temperaments.
 I went through a couple of trial dogs over the years, before finding the perfect dog for our family.
 Some weren’t patient with little kids, some were barkers or hard to house-train.
 Then there’s the mess factor you need to consider and prepare for.
-It doesn’t have to be a big challenge when you have products like Swiffer for a quick clean.
+It doesn’t have to be a big challenge when you consider bringing them to a pet boarding facility.
+You can also buy them some products like Swiffer for a quick clean.
 Based on my experiences with dogs, I have some pet adoption tips to make welcoming your new dog home go more smoothly.

 I grew up with Dachshunds – we bred them and I adored them.
 They made for the cutest little puppies, but they were also yappers.
 We would joke about having a barking couch because when guests would come over, you would hear all this barking come from under the couch.
 Then as I got a little older we got our first rescue dog, from the animal shelter.
 She was a Golden Lab/German Shepherd mix and she was oh so much fun, but also had to overcome some abuse and being timid.
 Now we have a Dorkie (n Dachshund/Yorkie mix) and she’s perfect for our family.
 With National Puppy Day around the corner (March 23rd), let’s celebrate our pups or perhaps get a new one?
 I’ve been itching to have another puppy in the house!
 But what kind do I get?

-While we have loved all of our dogs the same, there are some differences between the Dachshunds and the big dog: shed, the amount of food they ate and the size of the gold mine they produced in the backyard.
+While we have loved all of our dogs the same, there are some differences between the Dachshunds and the big dog: shed, the amount of food they ate, the number of treats made of CBD for dogs we give them and the size of the gold mine they produced in the backyard.

 Here is my rundown of pet adoption tips and how to make that transition a bit happier.